KarMiles/polish-girl-painting/README.md

 **Marketing introduction**

-For deciding on marketing strategy for the artist owning the website the following information and assumptions were taken into account:
+When deciding on marketing strategy for this project the following information and assumptions were taken into account:
-- Main user target groups are predominantly:
+- Main target groups are predominantly:
     - young European aspiring professional adults,
     - mature European adults with stable material situation, especially appreciating niche art.
-- Online platforms used by the users are mostly:
+- Online platforms utilized by the users are mostly:
-    - Instagram,
+    - Instagram (mostly the younger audience),
     - Facebook,
     - Youtube.
 - Social media used by the users: